igsr/gca_1000genomes_website/_faq/what-axiom-genotype-data-do-you-have.md

 ---
-title: "What Axiom genotype data do you have?"
+title: "What Affy 6 genotype data do you have?"
 faq_tags:
   - axiom
+  - affy 6
   - data-access
   - high-density-genotyping
 faq_related: